aws-cloudformation/aws-cloudformation-resource-providers-redshift/endpoint-access/docs/README.md

 #### SubnetGroupName

-The subnet group that contains the endpoint.
+The subnet group name where Amazon Redshift chooses to deploy the endpoint.

 _Required_: No